 1. Juvenile applicants must have a parent/guardian fill out a library card application and cosign giving their consent before a card can be issued.
-Minor and parent/guardian must be present in the library when the card/application is signed/issued.
 When a minor (ages 4 - 17) has a library card, he or she will be able to access the library's filtered Youth Public Computers.